Lilibet Finally Crowned Princess as Harry and Meghan Use Royal Titles for Kids

-The christening was presided over by the Right Reverend John Harvey Taylor, the Bishop of Los Angeles, who worked in the office of former US President Richard Nixon before being ordained.
+The christening was led by the Right Reverend John Harvey Taylor, Bishop of Los Angeles, who once worked for former US President Richard Nixon before becoming ordained.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.